What is mumps?

 - Loss of appetite

 Most people recover completely in a few weeks.
 People who do not have swelling may still spread the virus to others.

 Mumps is spread through indirect or direct contact with an infected person’s nose or throat droplets.
 It can be spread when an infected person coughs or sneezes or shares drinks or eating utensils.
 People with mumps can spread it for up to 2 days before and 5 days after the start of symptoms.
 Anyone with mumps should stay home during that time to prevent giving the illness to others.
 Some people who get mumps have very mild or no symptoms, and often do not know they have the disease.
 Symptoms typically appear 16-18 days after infection, but this period can range from 12-25 days after infection.

 What are the complications of mumps?

-Complications of mumps are rare but may include orchitis (painful swelling of the testicles; 3.3 to 10% of mumps cases)’ encephalitis (swelling of the brain; less than 1% of cases) and hearing loss (very rare).
+Complications of mumps are rare but may include orchitis (painful swelling of the testicles), meningitis (in 1-10% of cases), encephalitis (swelling of the brain; less than 1% of cases), and/or hearing loss (very rare).
 There may be an increased risk of miscarriage with mumps in the first trimester of pregnancy.

 Who is at risk for mumps?

-Anyone who has not had two doses of mumps vaccine (usually in MMR ,measles-mumps-rubella vaccine) is at risk for mumps.
+Anyone who has not had two doses of mumps vaccine (usually via the MMR or measles-mumps-rubella vaccine) is at risk for mumps.
 Even those who have had two MMR vaccines can get mumps because the vaccine does not produce 100% immunity.
 Another risk for getting mumps is being on a college campus with a mumps outbreak.
 The risk is greatest for international travelers or people who are in contact with international travelers.